PaddlePaddle/Paddle/doc/design/dynamic_rnn_beamsearch.md

 allstates = states.concat(axis=1)
 ```

-some important concepts lists below
+some important concepts list below

 ### while_loop operator
-The `while_loop` operator takes two arguments, one is a executable graph, another is `loop_var`s.
+The `while_loop` operator takes two arguments; one is an executable graph, another is `loop_var`s.
 The executable graph will be executed in each step, and `break_if` might stop the loop.

-The `loop_var` stores the variables that need to retrieved from the previous time step, for example, the `time_` is incremented in the last step, latest value will be retrieved in current step.
+The `loop_var` stores the variables that need to retrieved from the previous time step, for example, the `time_` is incremented in the last step, the latest value will be retrieved in current step.

 Similar to current `RecurrentOp`'s design, an array of Scopes (named step-scopes) will be created to store temporary output variables created during different time steps.
-During backpropogration, `while_loop` just exeucute the backward graph in the correspoinding step-scope from the last time step to the first.
+During backpropagation, `while_loop` just execute the backward graph in the corresponding step-scope from the last time step to the first.

 ### VarArray data type
-`VarArray` is a very important concepts introduced to help the implementation of both the RNN and `while_loop`.
+`VarArray` is an important concept introduced to help the implementation of both the RNN and `while_loop`.
 It is an array of variables, with several operators such as `get`, `update`, `size`, all these operators are wrapped as helper functions in python wrapper.

 ### some comparation operators